manoelmendonca/hackday_6_cds_2023/README-EN.md

 - The "images" column was used to count the number of photographs available for each product.

 Following that Hackday, we implemented other enhancements to the "feature engineering" stage, resulting in improved model accuracy.
 The new techniques used were as follows:
 - Word Count: The "title" and "description" columns contain extensive free-form text describing the merchandise.
-Thus, a count of all words was conducted, which, once ranked, were converted into 220 binary columns indicating which words define each product.
-This technique was also used with other sub-columns such as "other details" and "generic name."
+Thus, a count of all words was conducted, which, once ranked, were converted into 275 binary columns indicating which words define each product (section 2.7 of the code).
+This technique was also used with other sub-columns such as "other details" and "generic name".
+By applying this technique, we were able to reduce the model error from 9.1148 to 8.1864.
 - The sub-columns "pack of" and "number of contents in sales package" had their contents combined into a single column, as they contain similar information.
 - The "size" sub-column was converted to numeric information, respecting a size scale, such as XXL, XL, L, M, S, XS, XXS, etc.